Getting your Trinity Audio player ready...

 Simply you can say if any task requires many steps through GUI which can be done in a matter of seconds by typing Linux commands via CLI.

-So if you are going to use Linux or already started using Linux for any reason either for a job or for reading or for business or anything learning or going through these Linux Commands give you fair idea of how to accomplish any specific task and these Linux commands are going to help you in a long way.
+So if you are going to use Linux or already started using Linux for any reason either for a job or for reading or for business or anything learning or going through these Linux Commands give you a fair idea of how to accomplish any specific task and these Linux commands are going to help you in a long way.

 PuTTY is open-source as well and delivered as freeware useful for SSH and telnet.
 Putty is being used by all business organizations and many global organizations keep it in their desktop/laptop build as inbuilt tools.

-Anyhow if you do not have on your desktop or laptop you can simply download PuTTY here.
+Anyhow if you do not have it on your desktop or laptop you can simply download PuTTY here.

-One of the most important things to consider as a Linux user either newbie or experienced user you need to have logs of your activity.
+One of the most important things to consider as a Linux user either a newbie or an experienced user you need to have logs of your activity.
 Shell is even having the option of history but if you have logged it is always better and provides you safety in many odd situations.

 You can refer to the process of how to configure putty to save the log.

-Important Linux Commands
+40 Important Basic Linux Commands List 2021

 All switches can not be covered in a single post.
 I hope you must agree with that but we will try our best to show sample output as much as possible.